alireza787b/CryptoMomentumAssistant/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.